-Type of Option 1 Option 2 Option 3

-vessel Note This option is limited to vessels that have conducted a risk assessment that is documented in the vessel's SMS and the assessment has to have shown that it is safe to use this option.
+Type of Option 1 Option 2 Option 3 vessel Note This option is limited to vessels that have conducted a risk assessment that is documented in the vessel's SMS and the assessment has to have shown that it is safe to use this option.
 See clause 2.5(3) and (4).

-Collared The vessel must comply with either:

-vessel, RIB (a) ISO 6185 - Parts 1 to 4 as applicable; or

-or inflatable (b) NSCV Subsection C6B.

-Sailing

-$Vessel \ge 6m$

-(c) For vessels in operational area $C - a$ life raft or dinghy sufficient to support all persons on board.
+Collared vessel, RIB or inflatable The vessel must comply with either: (a) ISO 6185 - Parts 1 to 4 as applicable; or (b) NSCV Subsection C6B.
+Sailing Vessel ≥ 6m (a) The vessel must comply with ISO 12217-2. (b) For vessels < 7.5m - a lifejacket must be worn by each person on board. (c) For vessels in operational area C - a life raft or dinghy sufficient to support all persons on board.